jenny-alexander/weekend-react-gallery/README.md

 3. A user can view the image description by clicking on the image.

-4. A user can delete image from the gallery.
-This is done by clicking on the garbage button.
+4. A user can delete an image from the gallery by clicking on the garbage can button.
 The image will be deleted from the database.

 ## Built With/Using